hoodiehq-archive/documentation/camp/techdocs/concepts/worker.md

     ✔ 1 test complete (2ms)

-Yay, the setup works, but we don’t have anything to test, really.
+Yay, the setup works, but we don’t have anything to really test.

 Let’s revisit our worker code and see what we can test.
 The `_changesCallback()` method does a few things:

- * filter out messages that are not of type `log`.
+ * filters out messages that are not of type `log`
- * create a formatted log message from a log object.
+ * creates a formatted log message from a log object
- * write the message to the log file.
+ * writes the message to the log file

 It’s generally a good idea to keep methods short and let them do one thing.
 Our method here does a number of things.
 It sounds like a good idea to split that up.